 “Why does bamboo crack and how can I prevent my shakuhachi from cracking?”

 Cracking is a natural part of bamboo’s life cycle.
-Culms crack out in nature so that they’ll decompose more readily.
+Culms crack out in nature in order to decompose more readily.
 This makes room for new shoots and returns nutrients to the soil.
 All bamboo will crack, it’s just a matter of time.
 Humidified storage helps to keep this natural process at bay, with varying degrees of success, but it can often result in the growth of mold.
 On the other hand, fully binding a shakuhachi prevents cracks from ever being an issue.
-In my experience, binding is the only way to prevent cracks and makes for a worry free shakuhachi.
+Bindings are the most effective way to prevent cracks and they make for a largely worry free shakuhachi.

 “What are bindings?”